-Mallory is also actively involved in pro bono engagements, including advocating for victims of human trafficking, drafting amicus briefs in death penalty appeals across the country, and serving on the team supporting the Cyber Civil Rights Legal Project, a global K&L Gates pro bono project providing legal services to victims of nonconsensual pornography (i.e., “revenge porn”) when their sexually explicit images are distributed and displayed online without consent.
+Mallory is committed to service, and is actively involved in pro bono engagements, including advocating for victims of human trafficking, drafting amicus briefs in death penalty appeals across the country, and serving on the team supporting the Cyber Civil Rights Legal Project, a global K&L Gates pro bono project providing legal services to victims of nonconsensual pornography (i.e., “revenge porn”) when their sexually explicit images are distributed and displayed online without consent.

 Prior to joining K&L Gates, Mallory served as a legal intern at the United States Attorney's Office for the Southern District of New York, Criminal Division, in Manhattan, and as a clinical intern in a felony trial bureau the Manhattan District Attorney's Office.

 Mallory was a summer associate in the Miami office of K&L Gates in 2015.

 - Selected, “40 under 40,” Miami Dade Bar Young Lawyers Section

 - Selected to the Miami Super Lawyers Rising Stars list (2022-2023)

 - Miami-Dade Chapter of the Florida Association for Women Lawyers (MDFAWL) - Member of the Board of Directors (2021-present) Chair of the Public Relations Committee (2019-present)